Meet 3967, whose story continues …

 Outstanding lifetime production

-3967’s pedigree contains many names that are familiar to GENEX members and customers.
+3967’s pedigree contains many names that may be familiar to you.
 She is a 1HO10128 DENIM daughter out of a 1HO08784 FREDDIE dam with a 1HO06362 CLOVER grandam.
 In their time, each of these sires excelled in traits contributing to overall health, efficiency and sustainability.

-A closer look at milk test results in 3967’s current lactation (seen below) highlights the efficiencies she brings to the herd.
-Not only does she deliver outstanding Milk yield, but she also delivers great components and impressive milk quality with an extremely low Somatic Cell Count (SCC).
+A closer look at 3967’s eight lactations (seen below) highlights the efficiencies she brings to the herd.
+Not only does she deliver outstanding Milk yield, but she also delivers great components and impressive milk quality which gives her an elite relative value (RELV) for the herd at 111.

 Generation after generation of high performance